mdgaziur/findex/crates/findex-plugin/README.md

 ```
 - Refer to the plugin's usage instruction for info about how to use it.

+**NOTE**: always make sure that the plugins you are using are compatible with the version of Findex you are using.

 ## For developers

 Only Rust based plugins are supported.